everyone is welcome at the table

 What is Open Feast?

-In an effort to plan and budget for my ongoing, longterm reparations, I’ve decided to start a reoccurring bake sale where all proceeds (including tips) will be donated to grassroots organizations in Pittsburgh fighting for change.
+In an effort to plan and budget for my ongoing, longterm reparations, I’ve decided to start a reoccurring bake sale where all proceeds (including tips) will be donated to grassroots organizations in Pittsburgh fighting for change and justice--organizations that aim to heal our community.
 At this time I’m going to attempt to make it monthly, but if that proves unfeasible, I may move to bimonthly sales.

 What’s the difference between “proceeds” and “profit”?